 The submarine cable from the U.S. terminated here in this building.
 Every year as soon as the ice in southern Greenland broke up, Russian "fishing boats" appeared, and the cable would be cut.
 We then had to use radio for all communications.
 The "fishing boats" had many antennas and remained in the area as long as the sea ice was clear.
 We (the U.S.) would make repairs the last few days of clear seas before winter.
 Thule Air Base then had a little more secure communications for the winter season - until the next thaw.

-One of the several communications links to the U.S. was a tropospheric scatter system which was on top of "P" Mountain.
+One of the several communications links to the U.S. was a tropospheric scatter system that was on top of "P" Mountain.
 A high amount of radio frequency energy was blasted out the antennas shown to reach about 900 miles to the south.
-It was relatively reliable except in sever weather conditions.
+It was relatively reliable except in extreme weather conditions.